 Kings Park Park in Springfield (8717 Trafalgar Court) is 9.2 acres, with an assortment of activities for park-goers to enjoy.
 Multi-use trails, a picnic area, open play area, playground, rectangle fields, diamond fields, tennis courts, and basketball courts can all be found here.

-Kings Park West Park in Fairfax (5216 Pommeroy Drive) is 40.66 acres which comprises the Kings Park West neighborhood.
+Kings Park West Park in Fairfax (5216 Pommeroy Drive) is 40.66 acres which comprise the Kings Park West neighborhood.
 A quiet place to enjoy nature or a some exercise, there are also plans to construct a playground.
+If you live near this one of the Lake Braddock Parks, you can enjoy plenty of nature and peace.

 Lake Accotink Park in Springfield (7500 Accotink park Road) is 448.09 acres of multi-use trails, a picnic area, open play area, playground, sand volleyball courts, and more.
 There’s even a carousel!
 Water lover will enjoy its lake for fishing and canoeing.